amitxv/PC-Tuning/docs/configure-nvidia.md

     <file name="${{PrivacyPolicyFile}}"/>
     ```

-- In ``.\NVI2\presentations.cfg`` set the value for ``ProgressPresentationUrl`` and ``ProgressPresentationSelectedPackageUrl`` to an empty string:
+- In ``NVI2\presentations.cfg`` set the value for ProgressPresentationUrl and ProgressPresentationSelectedPackageUrl to an empty string:

     ```txt
     <string name="ProgressPresentationUrl" value=""/>
     <string name="ProgressPresentationSelectedPackageUrl" value=""/>
     ```

-- Run setup.exe to install the driver
+- Run ``setup.exe`` to install the driver

-    - If setup fails however you followed the steps above correctly, try to re-download the driver and follow the steps again.
-Some users have reported this is due to a corrupted download

 - Open CMD and enter the commands below to disable telemetry